 However, one challenging element of knowledge is that it can sometimes be unpleasant.
 And because of that we may decide to neglect it, ignore it, or tell ourselves it isn’t important.
 Jane sees many intelligent business people make that choice with the research she provides them.

-Jane helped me see that in order to take charge with the help of knowledge, you sometimes have to look for information which may be uncomfortable, and then accept those facts even if they aren’t ideal.
+Jane helped me see that in order to take charge with the help of knowledge, you sometimes have to look for information that may be uncomfortable, and then accept those facts even if they aren’t ideal.

 Recently, Jane and I discussed the topic further and she shared a few more insights.